odubno/instagram-analyzer/README.md

         except Exception, e:
             return str(e)

-#replaces '.' with spaces in selected column titles of a specified dataframe
-#cols contained in config
 def df_slice(df, cols):
+    '''
+    replaces '.' with spaces in selected column titles of a specified dataframe cols contained in config
+    '''
     new_cols = list()
     new_df = pd.DataFrame()
     for col in cols: